ricardont/my_resumes/Ricardo Ontiveros Marquez - Resume.md

 **Jan 2023 - Current** | **Analytics and Shared-services Manager** | ***AutoZone***

 **Shared-Services Manager**
-Lead the establichment of new teams and entire functional areas at AutoZone MX, collaborating with US stakeholders to transition corporate activities seamlessly.
+Lead the establishment of new teams and entire functional areas at AutoZone MX, collaborating with US stakeholders to transition corporate activities seamlessly.
 Successfully consolidated diverse departments, including **Analytics, Software Engineering, Marketing, Graphic Design, and Construction Drafting**, while serving as a strong liaison between US and MX collaborators.

 - **Strategy**:
   - Pitch new team proposals to US stakeholders.